 Top 5 Reasons Veterans Receive Claim Denials

-When filing a disability claim with the VA, awareness of common mistakes can drastically increase your chances of approval.
-Here are five primary reasons for veteran disability claim denials, along with practical tips to avoid them:
+Being aware of common mistakes can significantly improve your approval chances.
+Here are the top reasons for denials, with tips to avoid them:

 1. Forms Filled Out Incorrectly or Missing Information